ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 * *name*: the name that will be added to the globals dictionary

-* *orginal*: the name from the globals dictionary that will be aliased.
+* *original*: the name from the globals dictionary that will be aliased.
 When this object does not exist the *<function_pointer>* element will be ignored.